sotoblanco/BaseLayer/README.md

 -   **File-Based Course System**: Courses are loaded directly from the filesystem, making it easy to add content by simply creating folders.
 -   **Seamless No-Login Flow**: Just start!
 Browse and complete courses without mandatory account creation or login prompts.
 -   **Secure Code Execution**: Run code safely in a sandboxed environment using Docker (locally) or Modal (cloud).
--   **AI Coding Assistant**: Integrated AI to provide hints, explain concepts, and help debug exercises.
+-   **Integrated AI Coding Assistant**: SocratiQ provides hints, explains concepts, and helps debug exercises with full lesson context (assignment, current code, and tests).
+-   **Google Sheets Integration**: Build mechanical intuition for tensors and matrices using familiar spreadsheet formulas like `MMULT` and `ARRAYFORMULA`.
 -   **Multi-language Support**: Currently supports Python and Rust execution.

 ## ⚙️ How It Works